 Grace Kelly in Edith Head, 1955, With Edmond O’Brien

 Kelly wore a blue satin gown by the legendary costume designer Edith Head and took home the Best Actress Award for The Country Girl.
-The following year, she married Prince Rainier III and became Princess of Monaco.
+One year later, she married Prince Rainier III and became Princess of Monaco.

 Barbra Streisand in Arnold Scaasi, 1969, With Jack Albertson and Anthony Harvey

 Streisand’s 1969 Oscars night was very eventful.
 Not only did she tie (yes, tie!) for Best Actress with Katharine Hepburn, but according to Vanity Fair, Streisand didn’t realize her outfit was sheer until she went onstage to accept the Best Actress Award for Funny Girl.
-Under the harsh lights, the sparkly jumpsuit suddenly went transparent, revealing a whole lot of Streisand under the spotlight.
+Under the harsh lights, the sparkly jumpsuit became transparent.
+But it’s a good look!

-We may not know a lot about this ornate satin tux, but it still deserves all the praise, as does bringing her sister to the Oscars (sweet!).
+We may not know a lot about this ornate satin tux, but it still deserves all the praise.
+Also, how sweet is she for taking her sister as her guest?

 Diane Keaton in Ruth Morley, 1978

-Diane Keaton always has glorious menswear style, so much so that it inspired her character’s wardrobe in Annie Hall.
+Diane Keaton is known for her glorious menswear style, so much so that it inspired her character’s wardrobe in Annie Hall.
 According to Elle, the film’s costume designer didn’t love the idea of Keaton wearing her own clothes in the film, but Woody Allen insisted.
 The film inspired a generation of women to dress like her.
 Keaton paid homage to the character here when picking up an Academy Award for her role in a Ruth Morley multilayered skirt, blazer, flower broach, and scarf.